Thanvish07/AI-IOT-Lab/publications.md

   <details>
     <summary>Read Abstract</summary>
     <p style="margin-top: 10px; font-size: 0.95em; color: #444;">
-      In this paper, we employ a 1D deep convolutional generative adversarial network (DCGAN) for sequential anomaly detection in energy time series data.
-Anomaly detection involves gradient descent to reconstruct energy sub-sequences, identifying the noise vector that closely generates them through the generator network.
-Soft-DTW is used as a differentiable alternative for the reconstruction loss and is found to be superior to Euclidean distance.
+      In this paper, we employ a 1D deep convolutional generative adversarial network (DCGAN) for sequential anomaly detection in energy time series data using Soft-DTW as a differentiable alternative for the reconstruction loss.
     </p>
   </details>